‘Grimm’ Season 6 Final Episode: Multiple Deaths, Nick Fights Someone Unexpected

 Watch here the promo for Grimm Season 6 Episode 12.

-Grimm Season 6 Final Episode airs on Friday, March 31, on NBC.
+Grimm Season 6’s final episode airs on Friday, March 31, on NBC.
 Penultimate episode airs this Friday.

 [Featured Image by Ethan Miller/Getty Images]